Remember that 5kg mass of brass with which our mothers used to iron our clothes ? The charcoal iron, of course.

-These heavy implements required frequent fanning (by hand mostly) to blow away the ashes, and also topping up of the charcoal pieces in order to maintain the heat.
+These heavy implements required frequent fanning (by hand mostly) to blow away the ashes on the embers, and also topping up of the charcoal pieces in order to maintain the heat.

 But getting the knot “right” with the correct lengths to be left dangling was quite tricky.
 In those days, the prevailing style seemed to resemble a scalene triangle, which I called the “ketupat”.
 I hated that shape because it was asymmetrical.

 I spent many hours perfecting the twists and turns to get that ultimate symmetrical “samosa” knot, along the way inadvertently producing some “bak chang”, and “kuih abok abok” as well.
-Quite stressful, just to put a tight noose around our necks !
+Quite stressful indeed, just to put a tight noose around our necks !

 Do you have a knotty story to tell ?